maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 description and containing the data model of the service.
 This data model may be a reference to an IHO product specification - or it could be defined as a different bespoke data model.
-A service specification will have one or more associated technical designs.
+A service specification will have one or more associated *Technical Designs*.
 Each technical design describes how the service can be implemented using a specific technology.

 Although these technologies in principle can be anything (even a phone number),